 The Council of the Society meets twice a year to oversee its affairs.
 Its membership includes the President, Treasurer, Council Secretary, General Editor, Membership Secretary and ordinary members, whose interests represent the range of subjects on which the Society publishes.
 Council operates under a set of rules adopted by the members, which are available here.

-Council's previous reports can be found at the bottom of the page.
+Council's reports for previous years can be found at the bottom of the page.

 Dr Ian Atherton

 Ian Atherton is currently a senior lecturer in history at Keele University, with interests in early modern Britain and in the commemoration of war.
 He has published on aspects on the English civil war, including co-editing a volume of Sir William Brereton's letters relating to the end of the war in 1646.
 He also teaches local history at Keele.